nasa/Common-Metadata-Repository/access-control-app/docs/site.md

 ### <a name="static-assets-and-content"></a> Static Assets and Content

-The CMR Search Site defines the following static resources.
-As above, the URLs listed are relative to the base CMR Search URL.
+The CMR Access Control site defines the following static resources.
+As above, the URLs listed are relative to the base CMR Access Control URL.

 | Path                             | Description                                         |
 | -------------------------------- | --------------------------------------------------- |